-the acceleration rises up to the point of collision, where we have a sudden sign reversal.
-And, the theatrical collision as:
+Definition of collision: acceleration rises up to the point of collision, where we have a sudden sign reversal.

-the acceleration goes down to the point of collision - a standstill - , where we have a small sign reversal followed with a rise of acceleration.
+Definition of theatrical collision: acceleration decreases until the point of collision - a standstill - , where we have a small sign reversal followed with a rise of acceleration.